Canon 750D vs Olympus E-P5

 |Canon 1200D« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Canon 1200D|

 |Canon 700D« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon 700D|

 |Panasonic GX7« »||Y||stereo||mono||-||-||mini||2.0||Y||Y||-||Panasonic GX7|

 It is notable that the 750D has a microphone port, which is missing on the E-P5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 750D and the E-P5 have been discontinued, but can regularly be found used on eBay.
 The 750D was replaced by the Canon 800D, while the E-P5 does not have a direct successor.

 Review summary: Canon 750D vs Olympus E-P5

-So how do things add up?
-Which of the two cameras – the Canon 750D or the Olympus E-P5 – has the upper hand?
+So what is the bottom line?
+Is the Canon 750D better than the Olympus E-P5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.